Rubondo Island National Park

 Rubondo is the best place to see a variety of butterflies and birdlife easily from the lakeshore.

-The rare Sitatunga, an extremely endangered amphibious antelope, can sometimes be viewed as escaping from the charging predators by hiding and camouflaging itself in the lakeshore marshes.
+The rare Sitatunga, an extremely endangered amphibious antelope, sometimes hides and camouflages itself in the lakeshore marshes to escape predators.

 Chimpanzees can also be seen in this beautiful National Park.